EvgenyKislyy/calculator/README.md

 List of integers in NumberService allow us to see the history, but of course it takes some space in memory

-With more time on project maybe I could write more tests
+With more time on project maybe I could write more tests And check the max_min ranges
+And try to check - maybe BigDecimal is more appropriate for that

 Running scripts (maven)